 - 1. Healthcare operations, including home health workers. - 2.
 Essential infrastructure, including operation of public transportation and utilities. - 3.
-Grocery stores, food banks, convenience stores, and farmer's markets. - 4.
-Businesses that provide necessities of life for economically disadvantaged individuals and shelter facilities. - 5.
+Grocery stores, food banks, convenience stores, and farmer's markets.

+- 4. Businesses that provide necessities of life for economically disadvantaged individuals and shelter facilities. - 5.
 Pharmacies, health care supply stores, and health care facilities. - 6.
 Gas stations, auto repair facilities, and auto supply stores. - 7.
 Financial institutions. - 8.
 Refuse collection. - 9.
 Hardware, lumber, and other building material stores. - 10.
 Maintenance service providers, such as plumbers, electricians, exterminators, yard or ground maintenance, and other service providers necessary to maintain the safety, sanitation, and essential operation of residences and businesses. - 11.
 Laundromats and laundry service providers. - 12.
 Businesses that primarily ship or deliver groceries, food, and goods. - 13.
-Childcare facilities (daycare, summer camp, etc.) providing services that enable employees exempted in these Rules to work as permitted, in compliance with state laws, administrative rules, and restrictions, provided that children do not switch groups; groups are located in separate rooms and not commingled; caregivers are assigned and remain with one group of children.

-- 14. Newspapers, television, radio, and other media. - 15.
+Preschool facilities (daycare, summer camp, etc.) operating in compliance with state laws, administrative rules, and restrictions, provided that children do not switch groups; groups are located in separate rooms and not commingled; caregivers are assigned and remain with one group of children. - 14.
+Newspapers, television, radio, and other media. - 15.
 Construction and maintenance, public and private, provided it is conducted in workplaces in a manner that ensures worker safety, including physical distancing requirements. - 16.
 Agricultural operations, including delivery and shipment of flowers, provided measures are implemented to ensure worker safety, including physical distancing requirements. - 17.
 Businesses that supply other essential businesses with the support or supplies necessary to operate, e.g., chemical supply companies. - 18.
 Businesses conducting legally mandated activities. - 19.
 Businesses that provide food, shelter, and other necessities of life for animals, including animal shelters, rescues, kennels, and adoption facilities. - 20.
 Funeral, mortuary, cremation, burial, cemetery, and related services. - 21.
-Educational institutions (public and private), including preschool-12 grade, colleges, and universities. - 22.
-Hotels and motels, to the extent used for lodging, in compliance with the State of Hawaii restrictions.
+Educational institutions, including Kindergarten-12 grade, colleges, and universities.
+Private educational institutions shall comply to the extent feasible with the State of Hawaii Department of Education's "Return to Learn: School Reopening Plan,"